pablo-diaz/bingo/README.md

 ## Deployment specs

-When deploying this to any IIS-with-dotnet-core-3.1 enabled http service, please make sure to:
+When deploying this to any IIS-with-dotnet-core-3.1 enabled http service, please make sure to set the right environment variables
-- Set the right password for the Admin
-- Set the right *webroot* folder
-  - Leave this empty, if you are publishing to an Azure WebSite
-  - If you are publishing to an IIS WebSite, under a specific WebApplication, then set this to that WebApplication's name